ashthornton/asscroll/README.md

 - `restore` - restores the previous scroll position when `disable()` was last called
 - `reset` - force resetting scroll position to 0
-- `newTarget` - pass in a selected DOM node to set a new scroll target i.e. when loading in a new page via PJAX.
+- `newTarget` - pass in a selected DOM node to set a new scroll target i.e. when dynamically loading in a new page via AJAX.
 - `horizontalScroll` - set to true if you want the content to scroll horizontally

 `disable()` - Disable scroll